(Page Updated: 14 July 2023)

 NOTE – there is some danger of misidentifying this species with the deadly Bungarus fasciatus – the Banded Krait.

 Range: Thailand-wide.
 Found in humid forests of all sorts, especially near or in trees above streams or other fresh or saltwater up to 610 meters.
-They can be found resting in branches in daytime above water in the mangroves or on mountain freshwater streams from 3 meters to 6 meters high.
+They can be found resting in branches in the daytime above water in the mangroves or on mountain freshwater streams from 3 meters to 6 meters high.

 Habitat: Trees, land, and water – salt and fresh.
 It sleeps in many different trees including the leaves of mangrove trees in the mangrove, and on large palm trees.